Calamity Brains

 Can I at least have my pocket knife?

 Stitch: This cartoon resulted from a conversation we had about executive functioning, which are the higher-level mental skills that allow task initiation, planning, and execution.
 My executive function skills are not great.
 It’s hard to get started on things, even when I KNOW they need doing.
 Things that require many steps or detailed planning can leave my brain feeling foggy and sluggish and result in task avoidance or procrastination.
-It feels like I’ve got gum and nail clippers in my tool box for life when everyone else has hammers, drills, saws, and other functional tools that allow you to get the job done!
 When you struggle with executive function issues, you can experience shame, anxiety, and depression.

 We found this website and thought it helpful: